-The City of Ottawa is collaborating with Ottawa Sports and Entertainment Group on an initiative to further enhance Aberdeen Square at Lansdowne Park to host community and special event programming.
+The City of Ottawa is collaborating with Ottawa Sports and Entertainment Group on an initiative to enhance Aberdeen Square at Lansdowne Park to host community and special event programming.

 Lansdowne Park is hosting free movie nights open to the public throughout July and August.
 Movies will begin at dusk – around 8:30 pm.